jofth99/Privacy-Policy/README.md

 # Data Collection

-The extension **does not collect, store, or share** any personal data directly.
+The extension Do not transfer user data to third parties outside of approved use cases

+I do not use or transfer user data for purposes unrelated to the sole purpose of my item.

+I do not use or transfer user data to determine creditworthiness or for lending purposes.

 # Permissions Used